-It’s a scenario you probably haven’t thought of – if you retire from public employment and later decide to go back to work in the public sector in New York, you actually have the option of rejoining the New York State & Local Retirement System (NYSLRS).
-However, the Retirement and Social Security Law (RSSL) regulates post-retirement employment for NYSLRS members, which could affect your pension benefits.
+If you retire from public employment in New York State and later decide to go back to work in the public sector, you have the option of rejoining NYSLRS.
+However, if you are considering rejoining the Retirement System, you should understand how rejoining would affect your pension benefits.

-Note: This post applies only to service retirees of the Employees’ Retirement System (ERS) or the Police and Fire Retirement System (PFRS) who are rejoining the same system.
+Note: This post applies to service retirees of the Employees’ Retirement System (ERS) or the Police and Fire Retirement System (PFRS) who are rejoining the same system.
 Different rules may apply to retirees of other retirement systems, retirees joining a system other than the one they retired from, and disability retirees.